benmarwick/uw-anthro-course-viz/README.md

 **Second**, select all the cells for one sheet (e.g. the sheet for the current year), and copy them to your clipboard (e.g. press CTRL + c or CMD + c to copy).
 It does not matter if you have selected empty cells.

-**Third**, paste the cells you've copied into the box on the left sid of the app.
+**Third**, paste the cells you've copied into the box on the left side of the app.

 **Fourth**, click the 'Submit' button on the app, and plots should appear to the right, as shown in the screenshot below.
+The app will not show courses that have cell values in non-standard formats, i.e. anything that differs from what's the screenshot above.

 ![](screenshot1.png)